 Some possibilities for funding for your thesis research and presentation can be found below:

-- Pensacola Archaeological Society (PAS) - Student Award ($400) for travel or research.
-Deadlines twice a year.
+- PAS ($400) -- Pensacola Archaeological Society has a Student Award ($400) for travel or research.
+This is available to all UWF Anthropology Department students, and not limited to Florida-based projects.
+Deadlines twice a year, in March and October.

 Each student is required to defend his or her thesis by giving a short talk for the thesis committee and other interested people.
 A full draft of your thesis, including bibliography and tables, should be submitted to your committee at least two weeks before the intended defense date.
 An announcement and flyer for the talk will be made by the anthropology office staff.